lgbt-foundation/whitepaper/whitepaper.md

 Creating a trusted and decentralized identity layer that can be used across the launch partners and others allows a reputation system where each participating party can record the reputations of each within their ecosystem or community and make that information available for others.
 The pseudonymity allows users to protect their physical identities while giving them credibility and authority within the system.

-> By putting *encrypted* identity on the blockchain, there is less fraud and people can trust a decentralized trustless system through asymmetric encryption
+> By putting *encrypted* identity on the blockchain, there is less fraud and people can trust a decentralized system through asymmetric encryption.

 #### Voting & Decentralized Governance

 For the LGBT Impact program, the LGBT Foundation will mint new tokens on a fixed rate of 1% of the circulation at that point.
 The newly minted funds will be distributed towards individuals and organizations.
 To determine the exact allocations of the different organizations, users can cast votes using smart contracts.
-Voting on the blockchain is public and untamperable (while still privacy preserving)<sup>token-6</sup>
+Voting on the blockchain is public and untamperable (while still privacy preserving)<sup>token-8</sup>.

-The recently proposed ERC-725 standard<sup>token-8</sup> suggests new standards to enable voting - including delegated voting - to smart contracts on the Ethereum blockchain.
+The recently proposed ERC-725 standard<sup>token-9</sup> suggests new standards to enable voting - including delegated voting - to smart contracts on the Ethereum blockchain.
 It is already possible to implement a voting contract using the ERC-20 standard and this is the course we will take for now.
-Implementing "delegated voting" is further down the roadmap but it is feasible that users may nominate a reputable member of the community or third party charity - and let them proxy the user's "delegated vote".
+Implementing "delegated voting" is further down the roadmap but it is feasible that users may nominate a reputable member of the community or third party charity and let them proxy the user's "delegated vote."

 #### Security